Bun Bang Fai: The Rocket Festival of Laos and Thailand

 Popular in Thailand’s northeastern Isan province and around the Laos capital of Vientiane, the event continues to maintain a rich cultural significance.

-Testament to this is a 3,000-word poem based around the event being translated into the English language and designated as supplementary secondary school reading by the Thai Ministry of Education.
+A testament to this is a 3,000-word poem based on the event being translated into the English language and designated as supplementary secondary school reading by the Thai Ministry of Education.

 Tongue firmly in cheek

 While respecting the event’s traditions, today’s Thais and Laotians embrace the festival with their tongue firmly in their cheek.